If you have the space install a breakfast nook!

 6. Banquette breakfast in the bay

 If you have a bay window, then you have arrived!
 This is the best place for a nook of note.
 Get yourself a good carpenter and install built-in bench-type seating.
 You could consider a table with eaves if it is quite a large space giving you the option of adjusting the size of the table to the amount of seating you need.
 The drawers underneath the seating can give you extra space for storage.
+Finish the look with some louvre styled wooden blinds or similar and you have the perfect nook of note.

 7. Sleek restaurant look